Nigerian Christians Murdered as a “Christmas Present” in Terror Attacks on Christmas Eve

-At least 24 people were killed, over 20 abducted, a church burnt and a pastor kidnapped by jihadi militants during two attacks on Christmas Eve, in Borno and Adamawa states, Nigeria.
+At least 24 people were killed, over 20 abducted, a church burned and a pastor kidnapped by jihadi militants during two attacks on Christmas Eve, in Borno and Adamawa states, Nigeria.

-On 24 December, armed militants raided the predominantly Christian village of Pemi, near Chibok, in Borno State, on trucks and motorcycles, firing on villagers, killing eleven people, and setting fire to buildings, according to local reports.
+On December 24, armed militants raided the predominantly Christian village of Pemi, near Chibok, in Borno state, on trucks and motorcycles, firing on villagers, killing 11 people, and setting fire to buildings, according to local reports.

-The militants, thought to belong to Islamic State West Africa Province (ISWAP), an off-shoot of Boko Haram, are reported to have travelled from their base in the nearby Sambisa forest.
+The militants, thought to belong to Islamic State West Africa Province (ISWAP), an offshoot of Boko Haram, are reported to have traveled from their base in the nearby Sambisa forest.
 At least eight soldiers were also reported killed at outposts in the region at the time of the attacks.

 The militants also set ablaze homes, shops, cars and bulldozers.
-Many of the villagers fled during the attacks, and some are still missing at the time of writing.
+Many of the villagers fled during the attacks, and some are still missing at this writing.

 State authorities had warned of an increased risk of attacks during the Christmas period.

-The breakaway Islamist terror group, Islamic State West Africa Province (ISWAP), is led by Abu Musab al-Barnawi.
-The group split from Boko Haram in 2015, partly due to the extreme brutality of Boko Haram’s leader Abubakar Shekau, and is active in north-east Nigeria.
+ISWAP is led by Abu Musab al-Barnawi.
+The group split from Boko Haram in 2015, partly due to the extreme brutality of Boko Haram’s leader, Abubakar Shekau, and is active in northeast Nigeria.

 From Barnabas Aid contacts and other sources